Our Practitioners

 LADC, IADC

-Shannon Bolter serves as the Substance Abuse Specialist for Be Kind’s Substance Abuse program.
-In this role, she assesses individuals ages 12 and older for possible substance misuse and connects them to life-changing treatment and support.
+Shannon Bolter serves as the IOP program coordinator for Be Kind Omaha.
+In this role, she assesses individuals ages 12 and older and provides life-changing treatment and support.

 Shannon has worked with hundreds of families to keep them safely together and prevent out-of-home foster care.
-Throughout her career, she has gained valuable experience in probational work, in-home family services, supervising an in-home therapeutic team, teaching foster parenting training, building a Substance abuse program that allows for the proper evaluation as well as appropriate treatment.
-Shannon has extensive knowledge in substance use and is certified in trauma-informed care.
+Throughout her career, she has gained valuable experience in probational work, in-home family services, supervising an in-home therapeutic team, and teaching foster parenting training.
+Shannon has extensive knowledge in life changing treatment and is certified in trauma-informed care.
 Shannon also has experience working in partnership with attorneys, service providers and state workers to ensure children who have experienced abuse and/or neglect have a voice.

-Shannon is a licensed alcohol and drug counselor (LADC), an international alcohol and drug counselor (IADC), and is certified in ASI, CASI and SASSI, assessments to gauge substance use severity.
+Shannon is a LADC, and is certified in ASI, CASI and SASSI.
 She earned a bachelor’s degree in psychology and a minor in adolescent psychology from the University of Nebraska at Omaha.
 Shannon is an Omaha native and a proud biological, foster and adoptive mother.

 I choose this line of work because over 2 decades ago, I realized the need for child advocacy, and I wanted to do whatever I could to help children feel safe.
-I absolutely love my role as a Substance Abuse Specialist, I get to be on the prevention and early intervention side of things.
-When an individual completes a substance use evaluation with me, they are recommended a treatment regimen that best fits their needs.
+I absolutely love that I get to be on the prevention and early intervention side of things.
+When an individual completes an evaluation with me, they are recommended a treatment regimen that best fits their needs.
 Seeing them find a healthy way of life brings me so much joy and fulfillment.

 Chase Ehlers